shirish87/browserstack-client/docs/recipes.md

 TODO: Network proxy support for CLI.
 Use programmatic API if you require configuring a proxy.

-## App Automate npm Scripts for App Uploads
+## App Automate npm Scripts for App/Media Uploads

-Similar to the above npm scripts for BrowserStack Local, you can upload and manage your app binaries (Android apk/aab, iOS ipa/zip packages) for various frameworks supported by BrowserStack.
-You can later refer to these in tests using the `bs://<app_id>` URIs.
+Similar to the above npm scripts for BrowserStack Local, you can upload and manage your app binaries (Android apk/aab, iOS ipa/zip packages) for various frameworks supported by BrowserStack and media files (images, videos, audio).
+You can later refer to these in tests using the `bs://<app-id>` or `media://<media-id>` URIs.

 > Note that this feature needs further testing, and the CLI commands and responses may change.